twolfson/nightclub-physics/README.md

 ### Cash vs credit
 Cash and credit have their own set of trade-offs.
 I typically prefer cash since it's simpler:

-- Cash requires time upfront from bartender
+- Cash requires time upfront from bartender to retrieve change
+    - Try to always have a few singles when you go out
 - Credit card can be forgotten at the bar
 - Credit card can have minimum charge
 - Credit card can take long time to retrieve at last call